 One thing many borrowers shamefully do not account for is their budget.
 To be clear, the monthly payment a lender qualifies you for is almost never the same as what you can actually afford.
 Lenders use a rudimentary calculation based on legal guidelines.

 They do not account for people's specific lifestyles, non-essential expenses, or even most forms of side income.
 As such, every borrower should take stock of their true budget long before calling a lender.

 Part 3: Determining Your Assets

-By almost every statistic, it is abundantly clear that American’s are terrible savers.
-Although many clients qualified for mortgages based on all other factors, their assets, or lack thereof, are often the equalizer.
-The main reason assets are necessary in a mortgage transaction is for a down payment.
+By almost every statistic, it is abundantly clear that Americans are terrible savers.
+Although many clients qualify for mortgages based on all other factors, their assets, or lack thereof, are often the equalizer.
+The main reason assets are necessary for a mortgage transaction is for a down payment.

-For Federal Housing Administration (FHA) loans, as little as 3.5% down payment is required to close, while on a conventional loan I have seen as low as 1%.
+Depending on the type of loan for the home, your down payment requirements will vary.
+For Federal Housing Administration (FHA) loans, as little as a 3.5% down payment is required to close, while on a conventional loan, I have seen as low as 1%.
 Veterans Affairs (VA) loans, on the other hand, require no down payment at all!
 This may sound fantastic, but you must remember two things.